dyc3/senior-design/use-cases.typ

 #usecase(
   [Interface with Visualization],
   description: [In this use case, a vistor comes up to our booth on the day of the innovation expo and interacts with the visualization for the load balancer.
-The visualization must be a completely seperate system that the load balancer interacts with.],
+The visualization must be a completely separate system that the load balancer interacts with.],
   basic_flow:
   (
     "Visitor approaches booth",